Bar in Bellevue, United States

 How It Compares

-See the comparison section below for how Palace Korean Bar & Grill stacks up against other Bellevue options across price, ambiance, and booking ease.
+See the comparison section below for how Palace Korean Bar & Grill stacks up against other Bellevue options across price, ambiance, booking ease.

 Practical Details

 Palace Korean Bar & Grill sits at 15932 NE 8th St in Bellevue's Crossroads neighborhood.
 No phone number, website, or hours are listed in our current data, so confirm details before making the trip.
-Booking difficulty is low , walk-ins are likely the norm for a parking-lot format.
+Booking difficulty is low, walk-ins are likely the norm for a parking-lot format.
 Pricing information is not available, but Korean barbecue in the Seattle metro area typically runs $30–$60 per person with drinks.
 For broader planning, see our full Bellevue restaurants guide, our full Bellevue bars guide, and our full Bellevue experiences guide.
 If you're staying in the area, our full Bellevue hotels guide has options across price tiers.
 For wineries in the area, see our full Bellevue wineries guide.

 Quick reference: Crossroads Bellevue, walk-in friendly, confirm hours before visiting.